WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 ### Notes

-It is [recommended](https://github.com/postcss/postcss-loader#plugins) to use separate `postcssrc.js` file.
-All possible filenames and formats (JSON, YAML, JS) are discussed [here](https://github.com/michael-ciniawsky/postcss-load-config)
+It is [recommended](https://github.com/postcss/postcss-loader#plugins) to use separate `.postcssrc.js` file.
+All possible filenames and formats (JSON, YAML, JS) are discussed [here](https://github.com/michael-ciniawsky/postcss-load-config).

-We could minify CSS using [css-loader](https://github.com/webpack-contrib/css-loader#minimize) (that uses `cssnano` under the hood), but let us do separate pass for minification via PostCSS ecosystem (using same `cssnano`).
+We will minify CSS using a separate pass via PostCSS ecosystem (using same `cssnano`).
 Let us keep CSS processing in as few places as possible.

 ### PostCSS configuration file